Ruchika2576/KEPIA_2576183S/README.md

 ## About

+The application was developed as the requirement for MSc Data Science Degree 2021 from University of Glasgow.
+The application is written in language python and built upon framework Streamlit.
+The application is deployed on https://share.streamlit.io/ruchika2576/kepia_2576183s/src/home.py

 Kidney Exchange Programs (KEP) are part of the healthcare system that finds allocations of kidney donors to a pool of patients and increases the rate of living- donor kidney transplantations.
 The kidney patient or recipient is part of an incompatible donor-recipient pair and can find a suitable match from the pairwise exchange or an altruistic donor.
 A KEP instance contains medical data of donors, recipients, and clinically approved donor- recipients matchings.
 These instances are input to the kidney exchange allocator that returns the set of exchanges (transplantations) that should take place.
 However, given how direct this entire process seems, learning about the multiple data sets is usually not straightforward.
 A web-based application, Kidney Exchange Program Instance Analyser (KEPIA), was built to statistically analyse KEP instances sets.
 This automated, exploratory data analysis tool caters to identifying potentially correlated variables or parameters within the instances sets.
 Doing so can both deliver insights into the properties of real-world programs and improve the generation and simulation of random KEP instances by more accurately modelling said real-world programs.

 ## Project Structure and setup

-There are two folders and two .ipynb files
+#### There are two folders and two .ipynb files

 1. Data Folder contains the file require to execute the analysis -> single_instance.json to run single instance analysis